 - To serve NT residents, first and foremost

 - It should have open boundaries as a hub for community activity

 The engagement also showed us what was important to each sector.

-Our students told of the importance of connection to teachers, researchers and industry and other students; the need for affordable services; good job outcomes; and quality campus life as part of a community.
+Our students told of the importance of connection to lecturers, researchers and industry, and other students, the need for affordable services, good job outcomes, and quality campus life as part of a community.

-Our industry partners told of the need for genuine partnerships with CDU; recognition and access to space on campus; and an alignment between course focus and industry needs.
+Our industry partners told of the need for genuine partnerships with CDU, recognition and access to space on campus, and greater alignment between course focus and industry needs.

-The wider community responses showed the importance of quality education for NT people; the opportunities to use campus spaces and services; and identified a need for CDU to support the local economy.
+The wider community responses showed how strongly people felt about the importance of quality tertiary education in the NT, the opportunities they would like to have to use and enjoy campus spaces and services, and they advocated a need for CDU to support the local economy.